Dear Domesticly Divine ones,

 Flattery will get you everywhere, my smelly one.

 Fisher-Price recommends using the dishwasher on their small plastic toys.
-Since you are saving these for resale I would hand wash the toys.
-If the toys still smell after a nice soapy bath, place them in a tightly sealed bin with lots of crumpled newspaper.
-For added odor absorbency, sprinkle liberally with baking soda or toss a few charcoal briquettes into the mix.
+Since you are saving these for resale, I would hand wash the toys.
+If the toys still smell after a nice soapy bath, followed by a good rinse please place them in a tightly sealed bin with lots of crumpled newspaper.
+For added odor absorbency, sprinkle liberally with baking soda or toss in an activated charcoal adsorber.

-I have had success with the newspaper trick in the past when we returned from vacation to find our refrigerator had gone on the blink.
+I once had success with the newspaper trick in the past when we returned from vacation to find our refrigerator had gone on the blink.

 Submit your household questions to helpme@home-ec101.com.